 - Increases Awareness

-We’re going to look at each of these five beneficiary pillars of the incident reporting process.
-Each pillar will be examined to deliver the reasons why you and your organization are better off to implement a complete and proactive incident reporting system.
+We’re going to examine each of these five beneficiary pillars of the incident reporting process.
+Each pillar will explain why you and your organization would be better off implementing a complete and proactive incident reporting system.

 Why Complete An Incident Report?
 Here’s Why